Create and manage communication compliance policies

 - Conditions: None

 Communications are scanned every 24 hours from the time policies are created.
 For example, if you create an inappropriate content policy at 11:00 AM, the policy will gather communication compliance signals every 24 hours at 11:00 AM daily.
 Editing a policy doesn't change this time.
-To view the last scan date and time for a policy, navigate to the Last policy scan column on the Policy page.
+To view the last scan date and Coordinated Universal Time (UTC) for a policy, navigate to the Last policy scan column on the Policy page.
 After creating a new policy, it may take up to 24 hours to view the first policy scan date and time.
-The date and time of the last scan are converted to the time zone of your local system.

 User-reported messages policy